 “Gryphon should come to Wendell House in the Valley.
 She will be very cherished there.
 I am very fond of Gryphon, so is my wife.
 My son is a close friend of hers,” said Ryker Wendell.

 Ansel sighed.
-He did not want Griffa spending years in Wendell house with the rascal that was Talon Wendell.
+One of the last things he wanted was Griffa spending years in Wendell house with the rascal that was Talon Wendell.
 Ansel had seen the young man and how he acted at festivals.
 He knew Ryker would love to unite the Keene name with his own.
 Ansel would not have Griffa used in such a way.
 She would make her own decisions when she was ready.

 “Gryphon will be the leader of the Ring when she is of age,” said Madam Sidora.
 “She needs to stay in Abscon.”